renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

    ```
     >**Note**: Wait for the deployments to complete before proceeding to the next task.
 This should take about 2 minutes.

-    >**Note**: To verify the status of the deployments, you can examine the properties of the resource groups you created in this task.
+    >**Note**: To verify the status of the deployments, you can examine the overview of your resource groups.

 1. Close the Cloud Shell pane.